Lai-YT/data-structures-and-algorithms/avl_tree/README.md

 - Height   - O(1)

 When inserting, the original TreeNode data will be updated if key duplicates. \
-So duplicate keys in the tree.
+So no duplicate keys in the tree.